-I’m Aaron Perlut, and since the early 1990s I’ve been working in some aspect of media or marketing on behalf of a broad array of public figures and organizations.
+Since the early 1990s I’ve been working in some aspect of media or marketing on behalf of a broad array of public figures and organizations.

 As our world becomes increasingly more digital, we each develop an online footprint.
 Some are larger than others, mine included.
 That’s why I created this site — as a hub to connect my digital footprint.
+Mine includes the digital marketing and PR firm I helped found in 2009, Elasticity, the media I contribute to including Forbes and SocialMediaToday, the platform I created that serves as ground zero for the facial hair movement, the first regional improvement platform leveraging crowdsourcing and crowdfunding that I’m honored to have helped launch, and my endeavors into the entrepreneurial startups scene through Startup Voodoo, among others.

 This is the center of my digital footprint and I hope it gives you a sense of who I am, the work that I do, and the causes I support.

-You could say I’ve been around the block: I’ve written speeches for government officials, produced television packages for mid-tier market stations, introduced the concept of managed healthcare to the Southeast U.S., launched new Pepsi products, managed communications around power plant fatalities, nuclear security, labor strife, smoking cessation, created global thought leadership platforms for Fortune 100 executives, and I write for Forbes.com on marketing and HuffingtonPost on a variety of silly topics.
+You could say I’ve been around the block: I’ve written speeches for government officials, produced television packages for mid-tier market stations, introduced the concept of managed healthcare to the Southeast U.S., launched new Pepsi products, managed communications around power plant fatalities, nuclear security, labor strife, smoking cessation, created global thought leadership platforms for Fortune 100 executives, and I write for Forbes on marketing and HuffingtonPost on a variety of silly topics.
 I also like v-necks.

-Indeed, the list is long and varied.
-Most important, after building my career as a national media relations and reputation management strategist, I was a relatively early adopter in the new media space, creating communities and becoming active in blogging before Facebook, Twitter, and some very influential blogs alerted the rest of the world that new media really mattered.
+After building my career as a national media relations and reputation management strategist, I was a relatively early adopter in the new media space, creating communities and becoming active in blogging before Facebook, Twitter, and some very influential blogs alerted the rest of the world that new media really mattered.
 Therefore my approach to helping organizations manage their reputation or market brands hinges on using creative solutions and narratives that are integrated through multiple marketing channels to break through the clutter of a crowded information landscape and deliver tangible results.

 Sometimes I support risk, but never without an eye toward the potential reward.
 And the culture of the brand is always a principle consideration.
 You cannot pretend to be something you are not or thou shalt be exposed.